nismod/infra-risk-vis/etl/README.md

 ## Introduction

-This directory contains the logic, configuration and hopefully documentation for aquiring, processing and ingesting data such that a running IRV stack may host as tilesets.
+This directory contains the logic, configuration and hopefully documentation for acquiring, processing and ingesting data such that a running IRV stack may host as tilesets.

 The data processing steps are broadly as follows:

 ### Raster

-- Download data
+- Download data if possible
 - Reproject to WGS84 if necessary
 - Set zeros to no data value
 - Clip to remove polar regions